JZ-SmartThings/SmartThings/Devices/Generic HTTP Device/README.md

 The SmartThings driver was a few hours of self-learning and a bit of frustration --- I really wanted that value tile to show me the last time the script ran WITH SUCCESS.

+</br>v1.0.20160405 - Modified Space Used to use awk instead of cut and delimiters.
+GitHub reported bug.
 </br>v1.0.20160402 - Added JSON support.
 Modified Reboot tile with states.
 Added Clear Tiles button.
 </br>v1.0.20160328 - Modified tile background while in "running" states and added free memory tile.
 </br>v1.0.20160327 - Toggling tile states in general and with respect to authentication.
 Fixed GPIO in the PHP script to be correct and toggle on then off.
 Used to have off then on, which is incorrect.